Contact the London mission by email or by telephone: +44 (207) 877 7303

 A linguist herself, Liz started her career with the ICRC as an Urdu interpreter in Jammu and Kashmir, India, where she worked for several years visiting detainees held in connection with the territorial dispute there.
 She then studied Pashto in Afghanistan under the auspices of the ICRC and worked as a detention delegate there before returning to the UK to obtain an MA in war studies.
 She also speaks French and is studying Spanish.

-As part of the humanitarian policy and communications teams, Jenny helps to organize a programme of events that aims to stimulate discussion amongst government, academia, think tanks and humanitarian organizations and contribute to the humanitarian policy debate in the UK.
-She is also responsible for maintaining the web presence of the ICRC mission in the UK and Ireland.
+Jenny works to organize a programme of events that aims to stimulate discussion amongst government, academia, think tanks and humanitarian organizations and contribute to the humanitarian policy debate in the UK.
+She is also responsible for the digital presence of the ICRC mission in the UK and Ireland.

 Phone +44 (207) 877 7164